MuhammadHamzaSajjad274/MuhammadHamzaSajjad274/README.md

 ### 🧠 About Me

 I build LLM and Retrieval-Augmented Generation (RAG) systems — multi-agent applications, memory-enabled chatbots, and production-style pipelines that go from prototype to deployed demo.
-My work spans agentic AI orchestration, vector retrieval, and full-stack integration (Next.js/React) to ship systems people can actually use.
+My work spans agentic AI orchestration, vector retrieval, and full-stack integration to ship systems people can actually use.
 Currently focused on AI/ML, LLM, and GenAI engineering roles in Lahore, Islamabad, or remote.

-- 🔭 Currently building RAG pipelines and multi-agent AI systems
+- 🔭 Building multi-agent AI systems and RAG pipelines with a focus on deployment, not just notebooks
-- 🌱 Deepening my skills in LLM evaluation, guardrails, and full-stack integration (Next.js/React)
+- 🌱 Sharpening LLM evaluation, guardrails, and full-stack (Next.js/React) integration
-- 💬 Ask me about LLM chatbots, RAG, or multi-agent orchestration
+- 💬 Ask me about LLM chatbots, RAG architecture, or multi-agent orchestration
 - 📫 Reach me at **hamzasajjad293@gmail.com**

 ---